Skip to main content

 Admissions Requirements

-Please review admissions requirements and other information before applying.
+Please review the admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of Biostatistics.

 Academic Background

-• Completed courses in biology, computational biology, and genetics (if interested in bioinformatics)
+• completed courses in biology, computational biology, and genetics, if interested in bioinformatics

-• Knowledge of a scripting language such as Python or Perl and some familiarity with relational databases (if interested in bioinformatics)
+• knowledge of a scripting language such as Python or Perl and some familiarity with relational databases, if interested in bioinformatics.

 Standardized Tests

-GRE General: Optional
+GRE General: Required

 Theses & Dissertations